Cerapter/naon/README.md

 Sent in response to a `HI` packet.
 The server explains some basic details about itself.

-Most arguments are self-explanator, however, the `protection` argument can take three different values:
+Most arguments are self-explanatory, however, the `protection` argument can take three different values:
 - `0`: open.
 Anyone can join.
 - `1`: password or spectate.
 An user can only join as a player if they